dgroomes/java-columnar-query-engine/README.md

 * [ ] Consider splitting apart a query verifier from a query planner from a query executor (and maybe even a query optimizer but I don't think I care to do that).
 I'm already finding that there is too much verification logic in the engine code which I'd rather be used just for execution.
+* [ ] Consider modelling a `Column` API so that the backing datastore can be swapped out.
+For example, I'm starting with simple arrays but I want to use compressed data structures using something like JavaFastPFOR and I might want to use the foreign memory API if I figure out that that's the best way to ensure that the data is laid out compactly (plus I want to learn the API).
+* [ ] Drop the 'single field' object graph type.
+I just want to model a "table" or maybe "collection" to use Mongo's term which is good because it disambiguates it from SQL.